Digitale Events

 • Do you have a good productivity hack for work that also works at home?

-• What is the biggest challenge when working from your home?
+• What is the biggest challenge when working from home?
 Which routine before or in the home office or in the office works particularly well for you?

 Best practice for moderators:

-More than just an icebreaker: A (virtual) chocolate tasting
+More than just an icebreaker: a (virtual) chocolate tasting

 FAQ virtual icebreakers